hooman-mirghasemi/Laravel-iran-sms/README.md

 Note: to use magfa/sms online/avanak you should install php ext-soap.

+## .env file for each driver:

+### fake sms sender
+// Use in your local .env file

+SMS_DRIVER=fake

+// It's optional if you want you can set a number

+FAKE_SENDER_NUMBER=101010

+### Kavenegar
+// Use in your production .env file if you want to use Kavenegar as default sms driver

+SMS_DRIVER=kavenegar

+// Your kavenegar account api key

+KAVENEGAR_API_KEY=fsdf452fd

+### Magfa
+// Use in your production .env file if you want to use Magfa as default sms driver

+SMS_DRIVER=magfa

+SMS_MAGFA_USERNAME=your magfa user name

+SMS_MAGFA_PASSWORD=your magfa password

+SMS_MAGFA_DOMAIN=your magfa domain

+SMS_MAGFA_SENDER_NUMBER=your number in magfa you want to send sms with it

+### Sms Online
+// Use in your production .env file if you want to use Sms Online as default sms driver

+SMS_DRIVER=smsonline

+SMS_ONLINE_USERNAME=your smsonline user name

+SMS_ONLINE_PASSWORD=your smsonline password

+SMS_ONLINE_SENDER_NUMBER=your number in smsonline you want to send sms with it

+### Avanak (voice caller)
+// Use in your production .env file if you want to use Sms Online as default sms driver

+VOICE_CALL_DRIVER=avanak

+VOICE_AVANAK_USERNAME=your avanak user name

+VOICE_AVANAK_PASSWORD=your avanak password
 > you can create your own custom drivers if it does not exist in the list, read the `Create custom drivers` section.

 ## Install